LibreCat/Catmandu-BagIt/README.md

 ## read($directory)

-Open an exiting BagIt object
+Open an exiting BagIt object and return an instance of BagIt or undef on failure.
+In array context the read method also returns all errors as an array:

+    my $bagit = Catmandu::BagIt->read("/data/my-bag");

+    my ($bagit,@errors) = Catmandu::BagIt->read("/data/my-bag");

 ## write($directory, \[%options\])